 The colonies take the fondant down over the next days and weeks.
 This happens at very different rates.
 Some of my colonies have already taken at least a quarter of a block (3+ kg) in about a week, with others barely touching it yet.
 However, by mid-late October I expect most to have emptied the blue plastic bag the fondant is supplied in.
 I then remove the ’empties’ and the queen excluder on a warm day and wrap the hives in DPM to prevent woodpecker damage.
 If the bees haven’t finished the fondant it can be left on overwinter, with any remaining being dissolved to make a stimulative 1:1 feed in the spring.
 Fondant has a long shelf life.
 If kept wrapped, cool and away from mice it will keep well over a year.

-Hivebarrow and fondant
+Hivebarrow and 50kg of fondant